 Southern Democrats bitterly opposed expanding voting rights to Blacks.
 Democratic Senator Garrett Davis of Kentucky said that African Americans were “in a condition of brutalized, ferocious, and ignorant barbarism,” and could therefore not take their place alongside Whites as citizens empowered with a voice in government.
 (5) In the decades after passage of the Fifteenth Amendment, Southern Whites took numerous measures–discussed in chapter 68–to ensure that Blacks did not actually vote.
 Due to that suppression, by the 1950s voter turnout among African Americans in the former Confederacy was approximately 50 percentage points lower than turnout for Whites.
 That gap was essentially eliminated in the three decades after passage of the Voting Rights Act of 1965, which is a testament not only to the efficacy of legislation, but also to the Civil Rights Movement generally.
 (6)

 Sex and Voting Eligibility

 While the Fifteenth Amendment was being discussed, feminists argued that the right to vote ought to be extended to women as well, but they lost that fight.
 Feminists finally won fifty years later when the Nineteenth Amendment was ratified in 1920.
 It was a long, difficult struggle to secure the right to vote for women.
 The Seneca Falls Declaration in 1848 was the first national call for women’s suffrage.
 Organizations like the National American Women Suffrage Association employed tactics such as petitions, marches, speeches, court cases, debates, picketing at the gates of the White House, and prison hunger strikes.
-The White House gate protest involved over 5,000 women during its two-year run and has been described as “the first high-visibility nonviolent civil disobedience in American history.”
-(6)
+The 1917 protest at the White House gates involved over 5,000 women during its two-year run and has been described as “the first high-visibility nonviolent civil disobedience in American history.”
+(7)

 Poll Taxes and Access to the Ballot